MailCheck-co/mailcheck.site/src/routes/blog/why-hosting-email-at-home-is-not-good-idea/index.md

 ---
 published: true
-title: Why hosting email at home isn't good idea
+title: HOSTING EMAIL AT HOME ISN'T GOOD IDEA
 date: 20.07.2019
 readingTime: 3 min read
 snippet: Now days it's pretty simple task to launch mail server at home.
 Tools like docker and virtualization can help us to run MTA in a few minutes.
 But you shouldn't.
 SMTP wasn't designed in secure manner and SPAM is q global problem for that old standard.
-desc: Now days it's pretty simple task to launch mail server at home.
-Tools like docker and virtualization can help us to run MTA in a few minutes.
-But you shouldn't.
-SMTP wasn't designed in secure manner and SPAM is q global problem for that old standard.
+desc: Why shouldn't you launch mail server at home.
+How spammers can use your IP.
+Penalties from providers.
+SaaS services & Data centers.
 ---

-# {title}
+# WHY HOSTING EMAIL AT HOME ISN'T GOOD IDEA

 {readingTime}